EAVE-II/EAVE-II-data-dictionary-2022/www/docs/index.md

 </style>

 Welcome to the EAVE-II data-dictionary!
 This page summarises the recommendations of the key datasets to be used for analysis.
 For each dataset (`.rds` files), meta-data details information about the files and the columns within.
-Additionally the top 5 most common values and their frequency (`frac`) are summarised (where applicable).
+Additionally the top 5 most common values and their frequency are summarised (where applicable).

 <center>